specialized806/microsoft-365-docs/microsoft-365/commerce/licenses/manage-license-reservations-vl.md

 ## License Reservation restrictions

-License reservations have the following restrictions:
+License Reservations have the following restrictions:

 - Only online services are eligible for License Reservation orders.
 - A reservation order is a financial obligation that's realized during the annual true-up order process, based on the reservation usage date and the quantity of licenses reserved.